DevMtn-Beespace/react-day1/README.md

 State
-  getInitialState - defines the starting state setState
-  Changes component's state and causes a re-render
+  getInitialState - defines the starting state setState - Changes component's state and causes a re-render

 miniProject - TO DO list
 - Create a React component
 - Link an input to the state
 - Add a button that adds the input a list to the state
 - render the list

+Partial Application

 Run webpack to bundle react & JS